Northern Ireland

 Otherwise, just known as Derry.

-If you want to better understand the civil rights movement known as "The Troubles", this is the place to visit.
-From the Museum of Free Derry to Pace Flame and the many murals memorializing the people involved, it is a sobering reminder.
+If you want to better understand the civil rights movement known as "The Troubles" that lasted from the 1960's to 1998, this is the place to visit.
+From the Museum of Free Derry to Peace Flame and the many murals memorializing the people involved, it is a sobering reminder.

 There is also a wonderful preservation of the history of the city with the the 17th century walls and The Siege Museum.